scheeloong/scheeloong.github.io/_contents/02-research.md

 Recurrent Neural Network extensions are known to be good at modelling long sequences.
 It also generates recommendation in a sequence.

-Reinforcement Learning approaches are known to explicitly learn from long term rewards.
+Reinforcement Learning approaches learn from long term rewards.
 It also enables us to take actively take actions on what to do.
+Its actions also affect the state, which includes the state transition and reward distribution.

 Work has been done to integrate the two models.